eugsim1/WLS_deploy_scripts/README.md

 cd WLS_deploy_scripts
 ```
-The launch the below commands to build the dockerimages
+Then  launch the below commands to build the dockerimages

 ```
 ###